skesur/skesur/README.md

-- 👋 Hi, I’m Saumya Kesur a.k.a. @skesur.
+Hi, I’m Saumya Kesur a.k.a. @skesur.
-- 👀 I’m interested in Web / App development and web / App design!
+Interested in Web / App development and web / App design!
-- 🌱 I’m currently learning Web design & development AND Data Science.
+Currently learning Web design & development AND Data Science.
-- 💞️ I’m looking to collaborate on a web designing and development project, I think it can be fun to work with you!
+Looking to collaborate on a web designing and development project, I think it can be fun to work with you!
-- 📫 You can reach me via email - "saumyakesur@gmail.com" and see my schedule by following me on X(Twitter) - "@saumyakesur" ?
+You can reach me via email - "saumyakesur@gmail.com" and see my schedule by following me on X(Twitter) - "@saumyakesur"